After a two-year hiatus, our 11th grade students...

 Our Quaker school is a community of ongoing inquiry and reflection.
 Students are encouraged to be seekers, deepening individual and collective awareness.
 As we cultivate curiosity and they explore diverse thoughts and perspectives, our students become active questioners responsible for their learning.
 Students begin to see possibilities and approach challenges as opportunities, resisting singular answers as they recognize complexity; they start taking risks and trying new approaches to explore their evolving questions and interests.
 As learning happens when students actively construct ideas and test approaches, Friends students collaborate and interact directly with relevant materials to uncover new ways of thinking about issues of importance for their lives.

 Our students learn to think and re-think, write and re-write.
 Through individual conferences and group workshops, students develop and refine their individual voices.
-By formulating and defending well-honed arguments, our students make deeper meaning of what they learn and why it matters.
-Our students cultivate a variety of writing and analytical skills – literary, rhetorical, and personal – while also developing the visual literacy necessary to be savvy consumers of modern media.
+By formulating and defending well-honed arguments, our students deeply explore what they learn and evaluate why it matters.
+Our students cultivate a variety of writing and analytical skills – literary, rhetorical, and personal – while also developing the visual literacy necessary to be savvy consumers of modern media

 The English Department has deliberately chosen to balance our reading of foundational works with contemporary ones, as we strive to better live our Quaker values of equality and diversity.
 We encourage students to appreciate literature as a record of human thought and spirit through the ages, as well as understand it as a source of pleasure.
 We want students to emerge from our program with clearer perspectives about conflicting ideas in both the past and today’s world.